Data Security in Research

-- The IRB standard and regulations requires maintaining original data for four years after project completion.
+- The IRB standard and regulations requires maintaining original data for three years after project completion.
 However, if the risk to the participant is primarily breach of confidentiality through an identifiable data record then the PI should consider, as part of the protocol, a method of deleting or destroying identifiable information (i.e. video files).
 Data destruction prior to the regulatory requirement must be approved by the IRB.

 - Standard security measures like encryption and secure socket layer (SSL) must be considered.
 Additional protections may include certified digital signatures for informed consent, encryption of data transmission, and technical separation of identifiers.

 |Private (most restrictive)||All personally identifiable information pertaining to individuals that is protected by Federal or State law shall be Private.
 Release of private information in any way other that what is described in your research protocol must be reported to the IRB immediately as an Adverse Event.